pooja2512/jekyll-now/_posts/2018-07-27-Start-of-my-journey-into-data-analysis.md

 I think you probably need to pick something you find personally exciting because the road is long.
 If you hate the work the journey won’t seem like it’s worth taking.

-We all do make resolutions every new year and by the end of first of month we forget.But this time in 2018 I took firm decision I  wanted to find something that resonates with me.I decided to chane my career.Somehow one day my brother asked to try learning python.I agreed and continued.While searching for advantage of python I stumbled upon one of the example below
+We all do make resolutions every new year and by the end of first of month we forget.But this time in 2018 I took firm decision I  wanted to find something that resonates with me.I decided to change my career.Somehow one day my brother asked to try learning python.I agreed and continued.While searching for advantage of python I stumbled upon one of the example below

 ## Java
 class Hello
 {

   public static void main( String args[] )

   {
      System.out.println(" Hello World ");

   }

  }